vitwit/playbooks/ipfs/README.md

 # Overview
-This ansible playbook automates the setup of a private IPFS.Additionally, it also sets up a load balancer for the IPFS Gateway endpoints.
+This Ansible playbook automates the setup of a private InterPlanetary File System (IPFS) network.
+It creates multiple IPFS nodes and configures them as a cluster.
+Additionally, it sets up a load balancer for the IPFS Gateway endpoints, ensuring high availability and improved performance for file access.

 ## Pre-requisites
-1. Ansible
+1. Ansible (version 2.9 or higher)
 2. DigitalOcean account and DigitalOcean API token

 ## NOTE: This Ansible playbook is designed specifically for use with the DigitalOcean provider